-If PFM can uncover ways to help consumers to do this without needing them to change their behavior, its value proposition will go up one level.
+If PFM can uncover ways to help consumers to do this without needing them to change their behavior, its value proposition will go

 With the kind of banking information that would be available under PSD2, it should be easy for PFM to deliver personalized offers that make (or save) money for its users.

 Until recently, I thought that was all PFM could do.

 But I changed my mind after a recent experience with my Mobile Network Operator.

 My current mobile phone connection was given to me by my then employer 15 years ago.
 When I quit that company, I transferred the connection to my personal name for the sake of continuity.
 I use it now exclusively for business and charge it to my company’s

 account.
 The bills started attracting 18% Goods and Service Tax from 1 July 2017.
 As a B2C connection, the tax was a net cost.
 I heard that B2B connections were eligible to reclaim the tax by way of Input Tax Credit.
 In other words, I'd be able to earn a few

 $$ by transferring the connection to my company's name.